-- 1. The standards of this paragraph must be met on all building facades: - a.
-Exterior finish materials not allowed.
-Plain concrete block, plain concrete, corrugated metal, plywood and sheet pressboard may not be used as exterior finish materials except as secondary finishes if they cover no more than 10 percent of the surface area.
-Sheet pressboard is pressboard that is more than 6 inches wide.
-Foundation material may be plain concrete or plain concrete block when the foundation material is not revealed for more than 3 feet. - b.
+- 1. The standards of this paragraph must be met on all building facades. - a.
+Plain concrete block, plain concrete, corrugated metal, plywood, composite materials manufactured from wood or other products, sheet pressboard, and horizontal shiplap or clapboard siding may not be used except as secondary finishes if they cover no more than 10 percent of each facade. - b.
 Exception for sites in the EX zone within the St. Johns plan district.
 Plain concrete block, plain concrete, and corrugated metal are permitted as exterior finish materials in the EX zone in the St. Johns plan district. - 2.
+Compatible exterior finish materials.
 Where there is an exterior alteration to an existing building, the exterior finish materials on the portion of the building being altered or added must visually match the appearance of those on the existing building.
-However, if the exterior finishes and materials on the existing building do not meet the standards of Paragraph I.1, above, any material that meets the standards of Paragraph I.1 may be used. - J. Roof-mounted equipment.
+However, if the exterior finish materials on the existing building do not meet the standards of Paragraph I.1, any material that meets the standards of Paragraph I.1 may be used. - J. Roof-mounted equipment.
 All roof-mounted equipment, including satellite dishes and other communication equipment, must be screened in one of the following ways.
 Solar energy systems are subject to paragraph K below, and exempt from this standard: - 1.
 A parapet as tall as the tallest part of the equipment; - 2.
 A screen around the equipment that is as tall as the tallest part of the equipment; - 3.
-The equipment is set back from the street-facing perimeters of the building 4 feet for each foot of height of the equipment; or - 4.
-If the equipment is a satellite dish or other communication equipment, it is added to the façade of a penthouse that contains mechanical equipment, is no higher than the top of the penthouse, is flush mounted, and is painted to match the façade of the penthouse.
+The equipment is set back from the street-facing perimeters of the building 4 feet for each foot of height of the equipment; or

+4. If the equipment is a satellite dish or other communication equipment, it is added to the facade of a penthouse that contains mechanical equipment, is no higher than the top of the penthouse, is flush mounted, and is painted to match the facade of the penthouse.